Language Bottleneck Models for Qualitative Knowledge State Modeling: Introduction

-\paragraph{Limitations of Existing LLM-based approaches for KT.} Recent approaches leveraging large language models (LLMs) have shown that LLMs can produce sensible predictions of students' future behavior when provided with relevant information~\citep{li2024explainable, kim2024beyond}, help mitigate the KT's cold-start problem~\citep{lee2024language} and be finetuned to improve accuracy on KT tasks~\citep{wang2025llm}.
+\paragraph{Limitations of existing LLM-based approaches} Recent approaches leveraging large language models (LLMs) have shown that LLMs can produce sensible predictions of students' future behavior when provided with relevant information~\citep{li2024explainable, kim2024beyond}, help mitigate the KT's cold-start problem~\citep{lee2024language} and be finetuned to improve accuracy on KT tasks~\citep{wang2025llm}.
 Nonetheless, these LLM-based methods still lack rigorous interpretability, as they either treat the model as a black-box or rely on free-form explanations that are susceptible to hallucination~\citep{bender2021dangers}.
-Without ensuring faithful and grounded summaries, LLM-generated explanations fall short as reliable educational tools, emphasizing the need for a structured and principled foundation for generating interpretable, reliable, and adaptive student knowledge representations.

-\paragraph{Knowledge Tracing as an Inverse Problem: Towards Concise and Interpretable Summaries.} Existing Knowledge Tracing methods typically approach student modeling as a forward prediction task, using latent statistical embeddings to predict future responses.
-However, this approach provides limited insight into the underlying student knowledge.
-We reframe Knowledge Tracing as an inverse problem: viewing student responses as outcomes of an underlying knowledge state $\mathcal{S}$, manifested through the student's cognitive process (Figure~\hyperref[fig:fig1]{\ref*{fig:fig1}A}).
-The goal is to recover an interpretable representation $\tilde{\mathcal{S}}$ of the student knowledge state.
-Crucially, answers to downstream questions are expected to arise from the same latent knowledge state—an assumption we discuss further in Section~\ref{sec:inverse-kt}.
-A useful representation must therefore reconstruct observed answers, enable prediction of future responses, and remain interpretable and steerable for teachers.

-\paragraph{Introducing Language Bottleneck Models (LBMs).} Motivated by the inverse-problem framing described above, we introduce \emph{Language Bottleneck Models (LBMs)}.
-As illustrated in Figure~\hyperref[fig:fig1]{\ref*{fig:fig1}C}, LBMs uses two Large Language Models (LLMs) as student knowledge state extractor (encoder) and interpreter (decoder), generating succinct textual summaries meant to capture the student knowledge state.
-Specifically, LBMs map sequences of student interactions $\mathcal{X}$ to a concise, natural-language summary $\tilde{\mathcal{S}}$.
-This summary then serves as the sole basis for reconstructing the observed responses $\mathcal{X}$ and accurately predicting future responses $\mathcal{Y}$.
-By design, this ensures that the generated explanations encompass precisely the information necessary to interpret past behavior and reliably forecast future student performance.

-\paragraph{Contributions and Paper Structure.} We make three key contributions: \begin{itemize}[leftmargin=*,noitemsep,nolistsep] \item We reframe knowledge tracing as an inverse problem and formalize a minimal-description objective that yields accurate and interpretable summaries of student knowledge states. \item We introduce Language Bottleneck Models (LBMs)—an encoder-decoder architecture that forces all predictive information through a concise natural-language summary. \item We empirically validate LBMs on synthetic and real-world datasets against strong KT and direct-prompting baselines, and show how reinforcement finetuning can train the encoder using downstream prediction accuracy. \end{itemize}
+As a result, such methods fail to provide grounded, reliable representations of knowledge that can be trusted in educational practice.
+This gap motivates a principled approach where interpretability is an intrinsic design constraint.